UK Stamp Duty Calculator

 A 2% surcharge is added to all bands if the buyer is a non-UK resident.
 First-time buyer relief is only available where the price is £500,000 or less; above that, standard rates apply.
 The 5% additional-property surcharge only applies where the price is £40,000 or more.

 Want to understand SDLT in more detail?
-Read our complete guide to UK Stamp Duty covering reliefs, exemptions, payment deadlines and worked examples — or browse our SDLT FAQ.
+Read our complete guide to UK Stamp Duty, see the SDLT changes timeline, or check common pitfalls people get caught by.

 Worked examples